KAN-Koopman Based Rapid Detection Of Battery Thermal Anomalies With Diagnostics Guarantees: KAN-Koopman Diagnostic Algorithm

-Theorem \ref{thmm detection} implies that if the sensitivity parameter $M_1$ is chosen as $M_1 \geqslant M_2$, the diagnostic residual $\mathbb{r}_k$ can ensure the reliable detection of thermal anomalies $\delta_{1_k}$ and $\delta_k$ that satisfy \eqref{delta norm}, and satisfying \eqref{delta norm} indicates thermal anomalies with values greater than the bound of the KAN approximation error $ e_k(\textbf{0},0)$ and the practical relaxation factor $\epsilon_M$.
-Thus, if $ e_k(\textbf{0},0)$ is kept small enough with the appropriate network structure (grid $G$ and spline order $\kappa$), the proposed KAN-Koopman algorithm can reliably detect low-magnitude thermal anomalies in battery. \
+Theorem \ref{thmm detection} implies that if the sensitivity parameter $M_1$ is chosen as $M_1 \geqslant M_2$, the diagnostic residual $\mathbb{r}_k$ can ensure the reliable detection of thermal anomalies $\delta_{1_k}$ and $\delta_k$ that satisfy \eqref{delta norm}, where \eqref{delta norm} indicates sensitivity of the method to thermal anomalies with magnitude higher than the bound of the KAN approximation error $ e_k(\textbf{0},0)$ and the practical relaxation factor $\epsilon_M$.
+Thus, if the bound for $ e_k(\textbf{0},0)$, i.e., $\sqrt{2} \mathcal{D} G^{-\kappa-1}$ is kept small enough with the appropriate network structure (grid $G$ and spline order $\kappa$), the proposed KAN-Koopman algorithm can reliably detect low-magnitude thermal anomalies in battery.